 Pick up a pint (or 3) or ship it.
 Include some toppings or an ice cream scoop from this brand, which was recommended by Jeni herself (and I concur).

-Your hostess will need a good pick-me-up the next day!
-Pick up some local beans or other coffee treats at one of the local coffee shops suggested by The Columbus Coffee Experience.
+Pick up some local beans or other coffee treats at one of the local coffee shops located on the The Columbus Coffee Trail.

 Local maple syrup or honey or local jams or jellies.
 You can find these in specialties grocery stores and year-round farmers markets, as well as the shops listed at the bottom.